lhrolim/qb_hr_backend/back/README.md

 Refer to [Requirements](../../Requirements.md)

-Note that we might also consider, additionally, any eventual api improvments in the following areas:
+Note that we might also consider, additionally, any eventual api improvements in the following areas:

 * Documentation
 * Performance (eg: payload reduction)